US weekly real estate update - Magnolia State Live

 US weekly real estate update

-And that’s precisely what is expected to happen.
-Not only do the analysts polled by Reuters believe that the housing market will remain tipped in sellers’ favor for the next two years, but they also anticipate that U.S. housing prices will rise by another 10.3% in 2022.
-That is a staggering increase in home sales prices—and it is expected to take place right after a record-breaking year for home prices.
-Last year, a combination of record-low interest rates, extremely low housing inventory, and pandemic-driven buyer demand caused home prices to skyrocket by over 17% on average.
-That was the strongest yearly increase the housing market had seen in at least two decades—and the anticipated increase for 2022 will only add to the high cost of housing nationwide.
+The changes to the housing market are moving at a neck-breaking pace.
+To help you stay current on the market, ZeroDown compiled a weekly real estate market report using data from Redfin.
+Statistics are as of the four weeks ending March 6, 2022.
+Metros with more than 50 homes sold during this time period were considered for metro-level rankings for each statistic.

-These price and market predictions weren’t the only surprising turn of events to occur in the housing market this week, either.
-In late February, the average rate on 30-year, fixed-rate mortgage loans climbed to over 4% for the first time since 2019.
-The Federal Reserve had also been clearly signaling that an interest rate hike would likely occur in the near future.
-But on March 1, mortgage rates took a downward turn, dropping to 3.9% from 4.18% the week prior.
-This was due, at least in part, to the Russian attack on Ukraine, which caused markets to tank—and, in turn, mortgage rates to decline unexpectedly.
-While lower interest rates are typically a good thing for buyers in a normal market, making it cheaper to borrow money, this new drop in interest rates could push more potential buyers into the market.
-That could make it even more difficult for buyers to land properties at a time when inventory is at record lows.
-Any subsequent drop in interest rates would likely just add to the current housing market issues.
+Real estate is making headlines again this week, and for good reason.
+The housing market broke another all-time record in January 2022, with 70% of the homes on the market that month ending in a bidding war between buyers, according to data released Feb.
+23. That rate was up by nine percentage points compared to the same time last year.

-To help you stay current on the housing market, ZeroDown compiled a weekly real estate market report using data from Redfin.
-Statistics are as of the four weeks ending Feb.
-27. Metros with more than 50 homes sold during this time period were considered for metro-level rankings for each statistic.
+The milestone is good news for sellers—but another hurdle for potential homebuyers.

 Konstantin L // Shutterstock